-Often, traders expect price to move downward from the neckline in proportion with the distance between the head and neckline.
-In other words, a take profit target could be calculated by measuring the disstance between the head and neckline and applying that distance to your neckline downward.
+Often, traders expect the price to move downward from the neckline in proportion to the distance between the head and neckline.
+In other words, a take profit target could be calculated by measuring the distance between the head and neckline and applying that distance to your neckline downward.

 Inverse Head and Shoulders